zhaofz635/SmileRecognition/README.md

 2. **Software optimization tips**
      - You can optimize the training data for the model and adjust the logic and code for feature extraction to further update and optimize the recognition software.

+## Contributing

+  We welcome contributions to improve SmileRecognition.
+Please fork the repository and submit pull requests for any enhancements or bug fixes.

+## License

+  This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+  OpenCV - Computer Vision Library dlib - Machine Learning Library